littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v3.1 (10-??-21) - Civic Improvements 3
--Imperial Economy is allowed to change vassals into specialized subjects).
+-Imperial Economy is allowed to change vassals into specialized subjects.
+-Minor fix: Sanity checks for 'esper' traits only being called every 2 years, every year preferable.

 v3.1 (09-28-21) - Civic Improvements 2
 -Combat Data now has a chance to improve military intel on an empire after the end of a space battle with that empire.